If you own a vehicle in Spain, there may come a time that for whatever reason, you will no longer need to drive it on the road.

 Spain’s Baja Temporal is similar to the UK’s S.O.R.N (Statutory Off Road Notification)

-There could be a number of reasons why you may want to temporarily deregister your vehicle in this way - for example, if the car has been stolen or you are unable to drive due to health reasons.
+There could be several reasons why you may want to temporarily deregister your vehicle in this way - for example, if the car has been stolen or you are unable to drive due to health reasons.

 When you temporarily deregister a vehicle, it lasts for a maximum duration of 12 months which can be extended for a further 12 months.
 There are no limits to how many times you do this.